PoeticMediaLab/Lacuna/LACUNA_RELEASE_NOTES.md

  * Avoid scrollbars on long response titles
  * Redirect users to Peer Groups page instead of home page after deleting a peer group
  * If course creation requires a password, accept it correctly
+ * Patched d3 module so that it can be updated again

 Version 2.2: Canvas/LTI Support
 -----------